Discover 10 Highlights from Art Basel Paris 2025

 4. Lee ShinJa at Tina Kim Gallery

-In the Premise sector, dedicated to curated, thematic presentations that may include work predating 1900, gallery Tina Kim made a debut at Art Basel Paris with a solo presentation of works by trailblazing Korean artist Lee ShinJa.
+In the Premise sector, dedicated to curated, thematic presentations that may include work predating 1900, Tina Kim gallery made their debut at Art Basel Paris with a solo presentation of works by trailblazing Korean artist Lee ShinJa.
 At 95, Lee is a pioneering figure who defied convention to establish abstract textile art in Korea.
-The gallery’s critically acclaimed exhibition features her mesmerizing woven pieces—works that are less traditional craft and more monumental, richly layered tapestries.
-The collector and curatorial response was positive: selling four Lee ShinJa textile works to private collectors, one priced at $150,000, two priced at $90,000 each and one priced at $70,000.
-A fifth Lee ShinJa textile work is on hold with a US institution for acquisition.
+The booth features a selection of mesmerizing, richly layered tapestries.
+The collector and curatorial response was positive with the gallery reporting selling four Lee ShinJa textile works to private collectors, one priced at $150,000, two priced at $90,000 each, and one priced at $70,000.
+A fifth Lee ShinJa textile work was on hold with a U.S. institution for acquisition at the time of reporting.

 Renaissance painting of a woman with two children and an older woman, with a lamb at their feet, set in a classical interior.